c4deszes/devops-hf-2019/README.md

 This is going to execute the same Maven steps but in a container and the resulting image will be optimized for GraalVM.

+**Note**: application.properties isn't included in the build, you must pass the configuration as environment properties.
+Using `docker run --env-file <path to properties file>` or the `env_file` property in the Docker Compose file.

 For more information, see [Quarkus Building Native image](https://quarkus.io/guides/building-native-image)

 ## Running the application